Anderson-Lai/ib-notes/hleconomics/economics.md

 - government - better off, earns revenue off of taxes
 - workers - worse off, lower output of goods -> less workers needed to produce the quantity of goods -> unemployement
 - society as a whole - worse off, underallocation of resources to the production of goods, loss of welfare and social surplus

+# Nov.
+5, 2024 - Subsidies

+**subsidy** - assistance provided by the government to individuals or groups (firms, consumers, etc.)
+can be a cash payment or other forms of assistance (low-interest / interest-free loans, tax relief, etc.)

+change allocation of resources as they affect prices (signals and incentives)

+subsidy to firms increases the price received by producers, thus causing firms to produce more and charge less
+results in **greater** production and consumption than in the free market

+## Why do Governments Grant Subsidies?
+- gives subsidies to producers they would like to support by increasing a firm's revenue (ex: farmers)
+- makes certain goods (necessities) affordable to low income earners
+- encourage production and consumption of products that are believed to be desirable to consumers (ex: education and vaccinations)
+- support growth of a particular industry in the economy (ex: solar industry)
+- encourage exports (makes goods easier to produce and sell abroad, boosting exports)
+- improve allocation of resources by correcting positive externalities (when produciton of a good causes benefit to a third party)

+## Controversy
+subsidies may achieve objectives that are not consistent with other objectives

+Ex:
+subsidies to fossil fuels contradicts sustainable development goals and conflicts with susbisides meant to promote alternative energy

+## Consequences for Stakeholders
+- consumers - better off, fall in price and increase in quantity purchased
+- producers - better off, receive higher prices and produce larger quantities -> increase in revenue
+- government - worse off, the government pays the subsidy, is a burden on the budget
+- workers - better off, producers increase output, firms are more likely to hire more workers
+- foreign producers - worse off, unable to compete with lower price of the subsidized domestic goods
+- society as a whole - worse off, overallocation of resources to the production of the product